Guest-Spot/app/docs/ANDROID_AAB_BUILD.md

 - Use strong passwords for your keystore and key
 - Consider using environment variables in CI/CD pipelines

-### 4. Locate the Built AAB
+### 4. Locate the Built Files

-The signed AAB file will be located at:
+The signed files will be located at:
 ```
-temp/app-release-signed.aab
+temp/app-release-signed.aab  # For Google Play Store
+temp/app-release-signed.apk  # For local testing
 ```

-Original location:
+Original locations:
 ```
 src-capacitor/android/app/build/outputs/bundle/release/app-release.aab
+src-capacitor/android/app/build/outputs/apk/release/app-release.apk
 ```

 ## Configuration